Library makerspace

-A library makerspace, also named Hackerspace or Hacklab, is an area and/or service that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, 3-D printers, audio and video capture and editing tools, and traditional arts and crafts supplies.
+A library makerspace, also named Hackerspace or Hacklab, is an area and/or service that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, 3-D printers, 3D scanning, audio and video capture and editing tools, and traditional arts and crafts supplies.
 In the field of library science, makerspaces are classified as a type of library service offered by librarians to patrons.

 Definition

 In a library makerspace or maker program, patrons of varying ages can work together, alone, or with library staff on creative projects.
-These spaces often give community members access to tools, technology, and social connections that may not be easily accessible otherwise.
+These spaces often give community members access to tools, technology, and knowledge that may not be easily accessible or affordable otherwise.
 The goal of a makerspace is to allow patrons to learn through direct experimentation and from each other.

 Library makerspaces do not require specified areas; a pre-existing space can be temporarily modified (or "made") to better suit the needs of participants.
 It is more about the intentions of the makers than about the qualities of the space itself.
+In fact, the Makerspace Playbook states: “A collection of tools does not define a Makerspace.
+Rather, we define it by what it enables: making.”

 History

 The force behind the initial “maker movement” is believed to be the creation of Make: magazine in 2005, which published information about maker-related projects.
 The momentum grew when the magazine devised a series of venues for makers to express themselves and share their creations deemed “maker faires”.
 Libraries took notice and began offering programs and redesigning spaces to address related interests within their communities.
 The first public library with a maker space was the Fayetteville Free Library.
+Lauren Britton conceived of the idea of creating the makerspace at the Fayetteville Free Library as part of her coursework as a MLIS student.

+Although the modern history of the makerspace library movement began in 2005, making in libraries began earlier than that.
+In 1873, the Gowanda Ladies Social Society, which later became the Ladies Library Association, was created “to quilt, knit, sew, socialize, and talk about books.”

+In 1905, the Carnegie Library of Pittsburgh’s children’s department provided crafts for children.
+In 1979, the Merrimack Public Library in New Hampshire also provided crafts for children.